TheMonHub/SHIRO/CONTRIBUTING.md

 cmake --build .
 ```

-Refer to the top of `CMakeLists.txt` for the most accurate and up-to-date build instructions, including any
+Refer to the top of `CMakeLists.txt` in each subproject for the most accurate and up-to-date build instructions,
+including any
 configuration options.

 #### 7. Format Your Code (Crucial!)